timsavage/fg100alt-firmware/README.md

 See https://hackaday.io/project/7985-alternate-firmware-for-fg-100-dds-function-gen for details

-## Requrirements
+## Requirements

-You will require:
+You will need:

 * Obviously a FG-100 (ebay is a good source)
-* ATMega328p 28pin DIP
+* ATMega328p 28pin DIP microcontroller
 * AVR programmer/ISP (the Makefile defaults to using a USBTiny ISP)
 * avr-gcc, avrdude and gnumake installed

-If you are using an alternate programmer you will need to update the Makefile with the currect programmer name for AVRdude update the *AVRDUDE_PROGRAMMER* parameter with the correct value for your programmer (see AVR dude documentation for info)
+If you are using a different programmer you will need to update the Makefile with the currect programmer code for AVRdude, update the *AVRDUDE_PROGRAMMER* parameter with the correct value for your programmer (see AVR dude documentation for info).

 ## Compile/Install